Chapter 7 Overview

 - A list of your monthly living expenses (food, shelter, utilities, transportation, medication, clothing, etc.)

-Our attorneys will talk you through what to expect when you file for bankruptcy, as well as any other alternatives that may be available to you.
+Our North Carolina attorneys will talk you through what to expect when you file for bankruptcy, as well as any other alternatives that may be available to you.
 Our law firm does not charge for this initial consultation, and you are under no pressure or obligation to move forward until you feel ready.

 How Does Chapter 7 Bankruptcy Work?

 The first step in a Chapter 7 bankruptcy case is to meet with a North Carolina Chapter 7 attorney to determine whether you qualify for this type of bankruptcy.
 There are strict income limits that are based on the state’s median income level, and your attorney can help you apply the Chapter 7 bankruptcy “means test” to determine whether you may be eligible or whether you should consider filing for Chapter 13 bankruptcy instead.

 If you decide to move forward, here are the steps when filing for a Chapter 7 bankruptcy:

 - Complete credit counseling.
-You will receive a certificate to show the court.
+You will receive a certificate to show to the court.

 - File a petition with the Bankruptcy Court.
 This will automatically stop most creditors from contacting you.